ItayNaf/CTF-Writeups/HTB/Medium/Awkward/README.md

 ### Exploitation

-<p>After entering the site I get a documentation for each function a really interesting one is the '/api/submit-leave' and why is that well see:</p>
+<p>After entering the site I get a documentation for each function.
+A really interesting one is the '/api/submit-leave' and why is that well see:</p>

 ```
   exec("awk '/" + user + "/' /var/www/private/leave_requests.csv", {encoding: 'binary', maxBuffer: 51200000}, (error, stdout, stderr) => {